Jakubeeee/webapp-template/README.md

 ---

-####Building and configuration:
+#### Building and configuration:

 This project is built using maven.
 There are two groups of profiles used during build:
 - environmental (dev, prod): determines whether the application should be deployed locally or on a remote heroku server
-- build type (full-build, back-build): determines whether it should build the entire application from scratch, or skip refreshing the frontend resources (choose if nothing has changed in them for faster build)
+- build type (full-build, back-build): determines whether it should build the entire application from scratch or skip refreshing the frontend resources (choose if nothing has changed in them for faster build)

 Build requires selection of one profile from each group,